 The court ends up denying the doctor’s motion, but the claim against the hospital is dismissed without prejudice.
 Plaintiff files another complaint against the hospital, apparently after having cured the expert report/certificate, and several months later, the court joins the two claims.
 As you might have guessed, the hospital moves for summary judgment not long after, arguing that the statute of limitations has already run, and furthermore, that plaintiff failed to begin her case anew in the HCADRO, as required by statute.
 Plaintiff argues that the new complaint “relates back,” like an amended complaint, but the court doesn’t buy it.
 A claim that is dismissed, even one without prejudice, is a claim that is terminated and no longer exists.
 So, motion granted, appealed, and boom: Court of Appeals.

 As for the opinion, it’s a well-written and concise explanation of some of the medical malpractice laws in Maryland (if you’re new to med mal, read up, because you need to know the cases cited by the COA like the back of your hand).
-The Court addresses several questions, but the ultimate question is this: does dismissal of a claim without prejudice for failure to file a certificate that properly identify the providers who breached the standard of care require a party to begin again in the HCADRO or does the law permit them to correct the insufficiencies and file in circuit court gain?
+The Court addresses several questions, but the ultimate question is this: does dismissal of a claim without prejudice for failure to file a certificate that properly identify the providers who breached the standard of care requires a party to begin again in the HCADRO or does the law permit them to correct the insufficiencies and file in circuit court gain?
 Answer/Moral of the Story: HCADRO always, always wins.

 I could go into all of the different statutes the court addresses, as well as all the plain language analysis of the statutes the parties cite to, but the fact of the matter is that Maryland has the HCADRO to weed out “questionable” lawsuits.
 Yeah, there are a lot of hoops to jump through, and yes there are some requirements that seem redundant, but the fact of the matter is that if you don’t abide by the “rules,” you can forget about even getting a chance to play the game.